 An ultrasound is an important screening tool when you have symptoms that suggest a problem with your reproductive or pelvic organs.
-At Evergreen Women's Health, PC. in Vancouver, Washington, board-certified gynecologist Cynthia McNally, MD, uses ultrasound imaging to get a better understanding of the cause of gynecological symptoms such as irregular bleeding or pelvic pain.
+At Evergreen Women's Health, PC. in Vancouver, Washington, we use ultrasound imaging to get a better understanding of the cause of gynecological symptoms such as irregular bleeding or pelvic pain.
 For more information about ultrasounds as a diagnostic tool, schedule an appointment using the online tool or call the office.

 An ultrasound is a non-invasive diagnostic screening tool that uses sound waves to create an image of your internal organs.